In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 If you feel the same, I’ll try to break it down.
 It shows your search visibility score which is essentially the click-through rate based on your numerical position in the SERPs (search engine results page).

 The relationship between search position and CTR is a well-known one.
-For example, the #10 spot is typically clicked by only ~3% of users while #1 is clicked ~33% of the time.
+For example, the #10 spot is typically clicked by only ~3% of users while #1 is clicked ~20% of the time (depending on which research you are reading).

 So we believe the search visibility score is the percentage of Google visitors who will click through to your site if they search your keyword.
 If so, why doesn’t Moz just call it something like estimated CTR?